ORIGINAL PROJECTS & PERFORMANCES

-A time-warping musical play exploring otherness and displacement in the era of climate change through the eyes of the world’s first mammoth-elephant hybrid, her ancestors, and the humans confronting the rapidly thawing Arctic permafrost.
+A musical epic exploring displacement and identity in the era of climate change through the eyes of the world’s first mammoth-elephant hybrid, her ancestors, and the humans confronting the rapidly thawing Arctic permafrost.
 Inspired by the Pleistocene Park geoengineering experiment, the Colossal de-extinction project, and an ancient Indigenous Yakutian song-poem, the play follows the first “mammelephant” as she tries to make a hopeful future for herself in a place where everything-- knowledge, identity, even the ground beneath her feet-- is unstable.